semanticdata/obsidian-pomodoro/README.md

 ## ⌨️ Keyboard-Friendly Commands

-For our keyboard-centric users, PomoBar now includes a set of commands that allow you to control the timer without touching your mouse.
+For our keyboard-centric users, PomoBar includes a comprehensive set of commands that allow you to control the timer without touching your mouse.
 You can assign custom hotkeys to these commands in Obsidian's settings for a truly personalized and efficient workflow.

 - **Start/Pause timer**: Toggle the timer on or off.
 - **Reset current timer**: Reset the timer for the current session.
 - **Cycle to next timer duration**: Switch between work, short break, and long break.
+- **Toggle sound notifications**: Enable or disable audio alerts on the fly.
+- **Toggle status bar visibility**: Show or hide the timer display.
+- **Toggle icon visibility**: Control status bar icon display.

 ## Installation